In the childhood memories of every great cook, there's a warm stove, a simmering pot and a mom

-I have been working on canning some more goodies for the holidays.
-Last weekend I made Spiced Applesauce.
-I have been wanting to try this recipe ever since i saw it at the Gooseberry patch site.
-This recipe comes from their cookbook Autumn with Friends & Family.
-I have 6 Gooseberry Patch Cookbooks but, I do not have a copy of this cookbook.
+I have 6 Gooseberry Patch Cookbooks but, I don't have a copy of this cookbook.
 However I did get this recipe from their website it was one of their free featured recipes (I love those).
-I have been wanting to make homemade applesauce so I thought this recipe was perfect.
+I've been wanting to make homemade applesauce, so I thought this recipe was perfect.
 The best thing about it is you can toss everything in the slow cooker and go to bed.
-Your slow cooker will do all the work while you sleep, it doesn't get any easier than that.

-You will awake to such a wonderful aroma lingering through your house.
-Ah the smell of Fall.
-Plus it also gave me until the next day to get all the applesauce canned and processed, so I didn't have to rush.
 When the applesauce was done I used my Hand mixer with the blade attachment to crush up the cooked apples and just like that I had homemade applesauce.
 Thanks Jo Ann and Vickie for another wonderful recipe.

 Peel, core and dice up the apples.
 Add the remaining ingredients to the slow cooker.